bee344/asset-hub-examples/README.md

 #### Tx Wrapper Polkadot

 TxWrapper Polkadot is a library designed to facilitate transaction construction and signing in offline environments.
-It comes with asset-specific functions to use on the Asset Hub.
+It comes with asset-specific functions to use on Asset Hub.
 When constructing parachain transactions, you can use `txwrapper-polkadot` exactly as on the Relay Chain, but construct transactions with the appropriate parachain metadata like genesis hash, spec version, and type registry.

 ### Examples